- Sports Betting as an Investment

 - Pros & Cons

 You might view the risk associated with online sports gambling as being too high for investment.
-However, many punters invest their money this way.
+However, many punters invest their bankroll this way.
 As with many other aspects of sports betting, all it takes is some research, planning and preparation for what’s ahead of you.

 A significant element of using betting in online bookmakers as an avenue for investment is bankroll management.
 You’ll have heard this term before, no doubt, as it’s one of the most important factors to track when gambling on sports.